BlockOdyssey/backendcodetest/README.md

 ## [Coding Test]

 ### Step1.
-   Extract 3 routes information randomly from Seoul bus routes by interfacing with government data portal.
+   Extract 3 routes information randomly from Seoul bus routes by interfacing with government data portal on a real time basis.

    For the detail, please refer to below link.